Expectations of Student Conduct

 Step 2.
 Vice President of Student Services

-The Vice President of Student Services reviews the appeal form and documentation within 10 College business days of receipt.
+The Vice President of Student Services reviews the appeal form and documentation within ten (10) college business days of receipt.
 The vice president will review the appeal with other administrators as appropriate.

 If the appeal is a residency appeal, a residency appeal review committee will be called in accordance with state law.
 The residency appeal committee shall consist of the vice president for student services, the associate vice president of enrollment and/or registrar, the director of admissions, and a campus enrollment leader.